-A separate security access request must be submitted by the Agency Security Officer (ASO) to the Access Management Branch via Remedy Requester Console at least four weeks prior to the start of the FESI Test Window for all users that are expected to participate in NFC FESI Testing.
+A separate security access request must be submitted by the Agency Security Officer (ASO) to the Access Management Branch via the ServiceNow Customer Service Portal at least four weeks prior to the start of the FESI Test Window for all users that are expected to participate in NFC FESI Testing.
 All test IDs must have a expiration date identified in the security access request.
 Note: Access to the test database will be granted to an “alternate” userID for a specified period.
 The ASO should specify the timeframe the access is required which should be based on the test window.
 The exact name of the alternate ID will be supplied by NFC Security Office personnel.

 The test environment for the FESI Test Database is IDMS61-DICT03.
 The ASO should submit a security request for the following applications:

 EPIC parallel (parallel-2), the NFC Access Management Branch will ensure your request is given the appropriate attention and access is granted based on application specifications.

 The Agency Test Population for a Test Window